 The history of the F.W.
-Webb Company began on April 11, 1866 when John Van Ness Stults (1837-1919) opened a wholesale plumbing supply company on Elm Street in Boston, Massachusetts.
+Webb Company began on April 11, 1866 when New Jersey-native John Van Ness Stults (1837-1919) opened a wholesale plumbing supply company on Elm Street in Boston, Massachusetts.
 An accomplished plumber and patent holder, John later partnered with Henry W. Mansur to form the Stults & Mansur Company in 1873.

 Henry McShane (1830-1889), founder of Henry McShane Manufacturing in Baltimore, Maryland, whose metal casting company was then - and still is today - famous for its church bells, purchased Stults & Mansur in 1888.
 Henry hired his brother-in-law, Frank W. Webb (1848-1912), to run the new Boston branch.
 Frank had previously worked for his father's plumbing business, H.W.
 Webb & Sons, in Baltimore.

 When McShane died a year after purchasing Stults & Mansur, his sons ran the business for the next ten years with Frank successfully ensconced and making his mark in Boston.

-In 1899, Frank Webb purchased the Boston branch from the McShane brothers and the following year renamed it, the F.W.
+In 1899, Frank Webb purchased the Boston branch from the McShane brothers and the following year renamed it, F.W.
 Webb Manufacturing Company.
 It was the largest plumbing supply house north of New York, which over time evolved from a manufacturer to a pure distributor.

 Frank remained at the helm of his new company for the next 12 years until his untimely death in 1912.
-Over the next 20 years, the F.W.
+Over the next 20 years, F.W.
 Webb Manufacturing Company was owned by a group of investors and run by Herbert Thorndike (1876-1945, front row left), who assumed leadership of the company upon Frank’s death.

 In 1968, John moved the company headquarters from Columbus Ave. in Roxbury to Middlesex Turnpike in Burlington, Massachusetts, in the heart of the state's high technology and innovation corridor.
 One of his greatest impacts on the business was the establishment of a central distribution warehouse in 1973, a new concept at the time.
-In 1983, the company name was officially changed to its present name, the F.W.
+In 1983, the company name was officially changed to its present name, F.W.
 Webb Company.

-A third generation Pope family member to serve as President, Jeff Pope now leads the F.W.
+A third generation Pope family member to serve as president, Jeff Pope leads F.W.
 Webb Company, the largest wholesale supplier of plumbing, heating, cooling, PVF and industrial products in the Northeast.
 Jeff oversees and monitors all aspects of the F.W.
 Webb enterprise to ensure the company continually fulfills its mission as a one-stop partner to the commercial and residential trade industries as well as to industrial and institutional building and property professionals.